Data Protection Strategies

 6. Local Backup:

-• Pros: Allows for quick access to data without internet dependency, facilitating rapid recovery in the event of a failure.
+• Pros: Allows for quick access to data without internet dependency, facilitating in the event of a failure.
 This method is especially efficient for small and midsize enterprises that need prompt access to their information.

 • Cons: Vulnerable to physical damage and offers limited offsite protection, which can be a significant risk in disaster scenarios.